 As I imagine Eliud Kipchoge racing down the final four hundred meters of his historic marathon, I realize to my surprise that I am also racing past Naivas supermarket on Kayole Spine Road.
 Ordinarily, I would have slowed down here for another ten-second rest.
 But not this time.
 Momentum is on my side.
 So I race on in long strides.
 I see from the corner of my left eyes that I have just overtaken a cyclist across the road.
 I smile, wishing that one of my friends would see me at this moment overtaking a cyclist!

 I do not like this tenth kilometer at all.
 Just as I don’t like the Downward-Facing Dog pose (Adho Mukha Svanasana) in Yoga.
-The thing with this tenth kilometer is that: Firstly, I am at this stage tired as I have already been running for nine kilometers; then secondly, it is the stage of the run with the most human traffic.
+The thing with this tenth kilometer is that: Firstly, at this stage, my body is screaming for some rest since I have already been running for nine kilometers; then secondly, it is the stage of the run with the most human traffic.
 Most of the tenth kilometer is run on a footpath that is sandwiched between the busy Manyanja road and the populous Umoja 2 estate.
 So even though the time is 5.25AM, there are already people striding down the footpath and I have to maneuver between them as I run.